 In 1969 a young player, Louis Peens, made enough improvement to be selected for the Northern Transvaal team and he was also selected for the South African Universities second team.

-The first internal UP Golf Championships was hosted in 1971 over 36- holes, titles for both gross and nett was awarded.
+The first internal UP Golf Championships was hosted in 1971 over 36- holes, titles for both gross and the nett was awarded.
 The winners of this first historic event were H Brand and N Claasen respectively.
 The following year Louis Peens was crowned as the new champion with scores of 72 and 76.

-Highlights since then were when the two of the top amateur players in South Africa was members of this prestigious club and represented South Africa from 1998.
+Highlights since they were when the two of the top amateur players in South Africa as members of this prestigious club and represented South Africa from 1998.
 The two players Dean Lambert and Henk Alberts was a dominating force on the national amateur circuit and also represented the South African Universities Team in the World Universities Championships.
 In 2000 it was the talented Pieter Botha that won the Boyd Quaich Memorial Tournament at St. Andrews, Scotland.
 In 2005 Louis Moolman was also selected to represent South Africa during his time as a member of the University of Pretoria Golf Club.

-In 2006 TuksGolf established their own full time academy providing golf enthusiasts with the opportunity to receive parallel attention to both academic studies as well as structured golf specific training programs.
+In 2006 TuksGolf established their own full-time academy providing golf enthusiasts with the opportunity to receive parallel attention to both academic studies as well as structured golf-specific training programs.

-In 2009 the University of Pretoria announced that a specific piece of property on the TuksSports Campus in Hatfield, Pretoria was available for the development of a state of the art golf specific training facility.
+In 2009 the University of Pretoria announced that a specific piece of property on the TuksSports Campus in Hatfield, Pretoria was available for the development of a state of the art golf-specific training facility.

 In 2011 this facility was opened for operation as well two satellite training facilities that provide coaching service to local communities at Wingate Park Country Club and Centurion Country Club.